MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We provide a PPI network (from the Valdeolivas *et al.,* paper [4]_, November 2016).
-The gene name format is **gene symbols**.
+The gene name format is **HGCN**.
 You can give it to the script using the required parameter ``-n, --networkFile``.

-It contains 66 971 interactions (edges) and 12 621 genes (nodes).
+It contains 66,971 interactions (edges) and 12,621 genes (nodes).
 The following part gives you an overview of the file:

 .. code-block::